-A small, alternative school, YouthBuild PCS offers 16-24 year-olds who have dropped out, aged out, or been expelled from traditional high schools, a unique second chance.
-In an intimate, supportive environment students can take classes in English or Spanish, earn a GED diploma, acquire the skills to be successful in college or the workplace, and navigate the transition to adulthood.
-And this is no mean feat.
-100% are low-income; more than a third are parents themselves; another third speak little or no English, and most begin with extremely low math and reading levels – often the reasons that they dropped out in the first place.
-Students alternate between the classroom (reading, science, math; job-readiness and life skills), a construction site (building affordable housing units), and service learning opportunities (creating community gardens and cleaning up local rivers).
-So building means many things: building knowledge, character, homes, lives.
+A small, alternative school, YouthBuild PCS offers 16- to 24-year olds who have dropped out, aged out, or been expelled from traditional high schools, a unique second chance.
+In an intimate, supportive environment, students take classes in English or Spanish, earn a GED, acquire the skills to be successful in college or the workplace, and navigate the transition to adulthood.
+And this is no mean feat: 100% are low-income; roughly 30% qualify for special education; approximately 25% are experiencing homelessness; 20% are parents themselves; another third speak little or no English; and most begin with extremely low math and reading skills.
+Students alternate between the classroom, construction site (building affordable housing units), and service learning opportunities (creating community gardens and cleaning up local rivers).
 Young people who often feel that they have nothing to offer leave YouthBuild PCS with a different perspective: “I built that,” they say.
 They have built even more.

 Headquarters: DC-Ward 1

 Where They Operate: DC-Citywide; Columbia Heights; Mt.
 Pleasant; Shaw; Petworth

 Age Groups Served: Pre-teen/teen (12-17); Young adult (18-24)

 Population(s) Served: Individuals with Disabilities; Individuals who identify as LGBTQ; Individuals living with HIV/AIDs; Low- to Moderate-Income Community Members; Men/Boys; Women/Girls; Students; Veterans/Military Families; Immigrants/Refugees; All

 Schools They Work In: We are a DC Public Charter School.

 - Number of children you prepare for success in school annually:

 - High school graduation rate (or GED completion rate) of your students: